Online trainings based on pre-pandemic in-person training, follow a year highlighting systemic racism

 The first Introduction to PC(USA) Anti-Racism Policy Training session will be at 6 p.m.
 Eastern Time on March 23.
 It will be led by the Rev. Denise Anderson and Rev. Shanea D. Leonard, who have led anti-racism training sessions in person for more than two years.
 There will be additional offerings of the training in June and September.

 Note: Since this story posted, the March 23 training has filled up, and registration is closed.
-Registration is now open for the July 29 training from 6 to 8 p.m.
+Registration is now open for the June 29 training from 6 to 8 p.m.
 ET.
 Click here to register.
+(A previous version of this story contained the wrong date for the training.
+This is the correct date, and we apologize for the error.)

 A key component of the Matthew 25 invitation is dismantling structural racism, and the sessions aim to introduce concepts around racism and explore the anti-racism policies of the church.
 To learn a bit more about what people can expect from the sessions, we caught up with Leonard to ask a few questions.